-The Company is required under of the Loan and Security Agreement to furnish by November 1, annually to the trustee, the City of Elizabeth and Financial Guaranty Insurance Company, a complete annual budget that includes the calculation of a Debt Service Coverage Ratio and that such ratio be 1.05 or higher.
+The Company is required, under the Loan and Security Agreement, to furnish by November 1 annually to the trustee, the City of Elizabeth and Financial Guaranty Insurance Company, a complete annual budget that includes the calculation of a Debt Service Coverage Ratio and that such ratio be 1.05 or higher.
 The Company was in compliance during the fiscal year.

 According to the Trust Indenture dated 2/1/07, the Operating and Maintenance Requirement is "an amount equal to the average amount of two (2) months' expenditures for the operating and maintenance of the Project during the prior twenty four (24th) month period" and the requirement must be reviewed on semi-annually on May 1 and November 1 of each year.
-The amounts on deposit at June 30, 2011 and 2010 was \$75,953 and \$75,948, an excess of \$13,036 and \$13,031, respectively.
+The amounts on deposit at June 30, 2012 and 2011 were \$75,954 and \$75,953, an excess of \$13,037 and \$13,036, respectively.